 The blue green algae Anabaena circinalis was first discovered in Lake Trevallyn in bloom proportions in January 2007.
 The bloom was the catalyst for the establishment of the Lake Trevallyn Algal Bloom Monitoring Program and Working Group.
-The group’s aim is to monitor the occurrence of algal blooms in Lake Trevallyn during the peak summer recreational period providing early warning mechanisms to water authorities and to the public.
-The program also aims to understand the key drivers influencing the outbreaks and to propose various management strategies for adoption.
+The program is a coordinated partnership approach to monitoring, enabling an increased understanding of the drivers of blue green algal blooms in Lake Trevallyn while allowing for shared resources and information.
+Partners include: Meander Valley Council, West Tamar Council, TasWater, Hydro Tasmania, Department of Communities and the Institute of Marine and Arctic Studies (IMAS).
+The group’s aims are to: monitor the occurrence of algal blooms in Lake Trevallyn during the peak summer recreational period; provide early warning mechanisms to water authorities and the public; understand the key drivers influencing the outbreaks and; propose management strategies.

 THE BIG PICTURE